-The Head of Compliance (HoC) is the pre-approved control function (PCF) holder for the compliance function.
-The HoC reports into the Vice President, Legal with a dotted line reporting to the Company's CEO.
-In addition, the HoC reports to the Audit Committee and is available to the Board at any time.
+The Head of Compliance (HoC) is the pre-approved control function (PCF) holder for compliance.
+The HoC reports to the Audit Committee and is available to the Board at any time.
+The HoC also reports to the Vice President, Chief Legal Officer ("CLO") of UHC Global Solutions.

 The Legal Function has responsibility for compliance and regulatory matters, including data privacy.
 This team is supported by centralised subject matter experts within UHG Corporate Services (on matters such as tax law, employment law and data privacy).
-External lawyers are also retained in multiple jursidicitions and regularly consulted for legal advice as required.
+External lawyers are also retained in multiple jurisdictions and regularly consulted for legal advice as required.

-Compliance has two main functions: policy and compliance monitoring.
+Compliance has two main roles: setting policy and compliance monitoring.
 Compliance is responsible for the identification of all new and existing regulatory requirements applicable to the Company.
-The Compliance Function analyses requirements, identifies the relevance for the Company and its outsourced services providers and, working with business units, develops appropriate policies and procedures to ensure compliance.
-The Compliance Function performs risk-based monitoring, reports on findings and, where appropriate, makes recommendations for system and process changes.
+Compliance analyses requirements, identifies the relevance for the Company and its outsourced services providers and, working with business units, develops appropriate policies and procedures to ensure compliance.
+Compliance performs risk-based monitoring, reports on findings and, where appropriate, makes recommendations for system and process changes.

-The Head of Compliance Function reports to the SMT, the Board and Audit Committee highlighting key issues; monitoring activity findings and key upcoming regulatory issues and the impact they may have on the business.
-The Head of Compliance Function manages external regulatory relationships and maintains a log of all communications.
-The Head of Compliance will assess with the SMT on an ongoing basis if the Compliance Function is adequately resourced.
+The Head of Compliance reports regularly to the SMT, the Audit Committee and the Board highlighting key issues; monitoring activity findings and key upcoming regulatory issues and the impact they may have on the business.
+The Head of Compliance manages external regulatory relationships and maintains a log of all communications.
+The Head of Compliance assesses with the SMT on an ongoing basis whether the Compliance Function is adequately resourced.

-The Compliance Function manages the local training and communications plan to ensure that all appropriate levels of the Company's management and business units are informed of regulatory requirements.
+Compliance manages the local training and communications plan to ensure that all appropriate levels of the Company's management and business units are informed of regulatory requirements.
 In addition, all employees undertake mandatory training courses via the in-house online service called "Learn Source".

-The Head of Compliance reports formally at least four times each year on compliance matters and the progress of relevant action items to the Audit Committee, the CEO, and the Vice President, Legal at UHCG.
+The Head of Compliance reports formally at least four times each year on compliance matters and the progress of relevant action items to the Audit Committee, the CEO, and the Chief Legal Officer at UHC Global Solutions.
 As the business grows, the frequency of reporting to the CEO and Legal will change to monthly.

 The quarterly compliance report is submitted to the Audit Committee and discussed with the Board of Directors.
-As required, Compliance reports directly to the Board.
-Ad-hoc compliance reports will be prepared as required by management, and presented to the Board or committees or any other external regulatory authority such as the Central Bank of Ireland.
+When appropriate, the Head of Compliance reports directly to the Board.
+Ad-hoc compliance reports will be prepared as required by management and presented to the Board or committees or any other external regulatory authority such as the Central Bank of Ireland.

-The Compliance plan is prepared annually and reviewed and approved by the Board.
+The Compliance plan is submitted annually to the Audit Committee who recommend it for approval by the Board.